cloudmesh-community/book/chapters/iot/grovepi.md

 \centering
 ![Moisture Sensor](images/grovepi/moisture.jpg)

-An example of the implimentation of the moisture sensor from Dexter Industries can be found [here](https://github.com/DexterInd/GrovePi/blob/master/Projects/plant_monitor/plant_project.py).
+An example of the implementation of the moisture sensor from Dexter Industries can be found [here](https://github.com/DexterInd/GrovePi/blob/master/Projects/plant_monitor/plant_project.py).
 The program is meant to measure the environmental conditions that affect